 2. Follow the edge of the house or building: A panicked cat will typically follow along the side of the house, rather than risk slinking or bolting out into the open.
 However, this depends on what happens the moment that cat escapes — if the mail man is walking up the sidewalk the cat could bolt and run directly across the street.
 But most times, indoor cats will either slink left or slink right following the edge of the house.

 3. Look for the closest hiding spots: Following the edge of the house to the right, look for the first hiding place — deck, access under a house, shed with opening, open garage, etc. — and focus on that area.
 Then do the same to the left.

 4. Place humane traps, cameras or food in those spots: If you don’t see or find the cat, you can put humane traps there, wildlife cameras, or even a plate of food at first to see if it vanishes.

-FOUND A PET?
-Chances are, someone is looking for him/her!
+FOUND PET (Chances are, someone is looking for him/her!)

 If the pet has no identifying tags or information that can directly lead you to the owner then, if you are able to safely capture the animal (always use caution) then bring it to the local humane society as that is usually the first place people look for their lost pets.
-If you cannot bring the animal to a shelter but have it at your home then file "Found" reports with local humane societies, rescues and veterinary clinics.
-OAHS has "Found" reports that can be submitted online.
-Vet clinics and most humane societies can also scan the pet for a microchip that may identify the owner.
+If you cannot bring the animal to a shelter but have it at your home then file a Found report with local humane society, rescues and veterinary clinics.
+Most veterinary clinics and rescues also have the ability to scan the animal for a microchip.